 We can help you identify placements, internships and voluntary opportunities that will complement your studies.

-This course is one of few courses nationally to offer credit-bearing placements, giving you the advantage of working with either a healthcare professional or academic psychologist.
+This course is one of few courses nationally to offer credit-bearing placements, giving you the advantage of completing 100 hours of work experience working with either a healthcare professional or academic psychologist.
 As well as providing you with a great professional experience, you'll also enjoy networking opportunities which could lead to future employment.
-Our Careers and Employability service can help you find relevant work experience during your course.

 Previous placement providers include: